trenton42/txcloudfiles/README.md

 Once out of beta this package will aim to be a feature-complete twisted library for accessing Cloud Files.

-Developed and tested with Python 2.7 and Twisted 11.1, it is not advised to attempt to use earlier versions of Python or Twisted (given txcloudfiles uses the standard json module it will certainly fail with Python < 2.6).
+Developed and tested with Python 2.7 and Twisted 11.1, although it should work given the features used (but not tested) with Python >= 2.6 and Twisted >= 9.0.

 Todo:
  * add large object streaming support